martinmoscovich/posts/Javascript Debugging - Part III.md

 In [Part II][1] I talked about line by line debugging of [node.js][2] applications.

 Here I will talk about Logging and the console.
-I have a backend background (Java, .NET, some PHP), so I try to use *(what I consider to be)* good practices I learned in Node.js when possible.
+I have a backend background (Java, .NET, some PHP), so I try to use *(what I consider to be)* good practices I learned when working on those technologies in my Node.js apps.

-### The Console in node.js
+### The Console in Node.js

-[node.js][3] implements the [console API][4], so it can be used just as you do it in the front end.
+[Node.js][3] implements the [console API][4], so it can be used just as you do it in the front end.
 Taken from the documentation:
 > For printing to stdout and stderr.
 Similar to the console object functions provided by most web browsers, here the output is sent to stdout or stderr.